 Since June 1st restaurants and bars In Holland are open.
 There are many restrictions though:

 - Make a reservation if you want to sit inside a restaurant.
-Reservations aren’t obligatory anymore, but many restaurants still stick to that system.
-And as there are less tables available right now it’s smart to book ahead.
+Some restaurants may accept at-the-door reservartons, but as there are less tables available right now it’s smart to book ahead.
 The owners are obliged to ask you if you have any health issues.
-They will refuse you if you do.

 - When sitting on a terrace, you need to keep a social distance of 1,5 meters (5 feet) to other customers.
 This means that there are less places available on terraces.
 You don’t have to make a reservation.